What are forms of Gender-based Violence (GBV)?

 - GBV AoR Handbook for Coordinating GBV in Emergencies, 2019

 - Women and Girls Safe Spaces: A Toolkit for Advancing Women's and Girls' Empowerment in Humanitarian Settings, IRC & IMC, 2019

 - Inter-Agency GBV Case Management Guidelines, 2017

-- IAC Guidelines for Integrating GBV Interventions in Humanitarian Action, 2015
+- IASC Guidelines for Integrating GBV Interventions in Humanitarian Action, 2015

-- IAC Pocket Guide – How to support survivors of GBV when a GBV actor is not available in your area
+- IASC Pocket Guide – How to support survivors of GBV when a GBV actor is not available in your area

-- IAC Cash and Voucher Assistance and GBV Compendium: A Practical Guidance for Humanitarian Practitioners
+- IASC Cash and Voucher Assistance and GBV Compendium: A Practical Guidance for Humanitarian Practitioners